splunk/observability-workshop/content/en/scenarios/3-optimize-end-user-experiences/2-rum/5-analyzing-metrics.md

 ![Page load and route change charts](../images/page-load-route-change.png)

-Google has defined Core Web Vitals to quantify the user experience as measured by loading, interactivity, and visual stability.
+Next, Google has defined Core Web Vitals to quantify the user experience as measured by loading, interactivity, and visual stability.
+Splunk RUM builds in Google's thresholds into the UI, so you can easily see if your metrics are in an acceptable range.

 ![Core Web Vitals charts](../images/core-web-vitals-overview.png)

 * **Largest Contentful Paint (LCP)**, measures loading performance.
 How long does it take for the largest block of content in the viewport to load?
 To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.
 * **First Input Delay (FID)**, measures interactivity.
 How long does it take to be able to interact with the app?
 To provide a good user experience, pages should have a FID of 100 milliseconds or less.
 * **Cumulative Layout Shift (CLS)**, measures visual stability.
 How much does the content move around after the initial load?
 To provide a good user experience, pages should maintain a CLS of 0.1. or less.

+Improving Web Vitals is a key component to optimizing your end user experience, so being able to quickly understand them and create detectors if they exceed a threshold is critical.

 Google has some great resources if you want to learn more, for example [the business impact of Core Web Vitals](https://web.dev/case-studies/vitals-business-impact).